 Last fall Spears said she would not seek the death penalty for Baker, but Torrey could decide differently.

 Texas Assistant Attorney General Jane Starnes is scheduled to assist Torrey in the trial but she has said she has conflicts with another trial in East Texas in May so the earliest trial date for Cotton could be in June.

 The trial already has been re-set from October 2012 to January after the lead defense lawyer said he had a conflict on the October date.

 Youngblood reset the trial after Waco attorney Russ Hunt, Sr., said he is involved in a capital murder trial in Waco around the same time and asked the Milam County district court to delay Cotton's trial until after the other issue is settled.

 Both Cotton and Baker face trial in the April, 25, 2011 death of Sandra Phillips, 50, of San Gabriel, who was gunned down at her home on Farm-to-Market Road 486 during what investigators called a home invasion robbery.

 Texas Rangers say Cotton and Baker both have admitted to the murder.

-Deputies say Phillips’ husband discovered her body when he came home from work the day of the murder.
+Deputies say the woman's husband discovered her body when he came home from work.